softprops/picture-show/README.md

     three

-Slide content is expected in the form of markdown which will be transformed into html.
+Slide content is by default expected in the form of markdown which will be transformed into html.

 ### assets